Originally posted as a guest article on Circle Social’s Blog

 To further differentiate their program, centers can focus on specific types of patients and share their treatment completion rate and post-treatment outcomes for this group.
 One center, for example, had a large percentage of patients whose primary drug of choice was heroin or opiates.
 When they shared on their website that their post-treatment abstinence rate for this type of patient was higher than Vista’s national norms, they started attracting more patients than they could easily handle.

-Work More Effectively with Payors
+Using Data to Work More Effectively with Payors

-Having independent verification of post-treatment success rates allows programs to argue more effectively for in-network status, higher reimbursement rates and, possibly, a value-based performance bonus.
+Having independent verification of post-treatment success rates allows programs to argue more effectively for in-network status, higher reimbursement rates, and possibly, a value-based performance bonus.
 The reduction in expensive medical interventions reported by a center’s patients can be particularly useful in making a financial case to payors:

 Additionally, patient progress data on co-occurring disorders, cravings, withdrawal symptoms, and suicidal thoughts can be very useful in making the case for more days during utilization reviews.